 Perhaps you can perfect the rest of the presentation while waiting for the report.
 Maybe you get on the phone with the people responsible for the report and appeal for an earlier delivery date.
-Focus on what you can control, and you’ll see that you can take action—and lower your stress level in the process.
+Focus on what you can control, and you’ll see that you can take action—

 3. Filtering the Positives

 Amelia had actually accomplished quite a bit.
 But you wouldn’t know if from her perspective on the missed promotion.